 Youth Program to Address the Opioid Crisis

 This is Not About Drugs (TINAD) is the first youth-focused educational program addressing the opioid health crisis.
-It is a universal program addressing substance misuse with an emphasis on prescription opioids.
+It is a universal program addressing youth substance misuse with an emphasis on prescription opioids.
 The brief intervention is a complement to evidence-based foundational programs such as Botvin Lifeskills and Too Good for Drugs.

 present in over

 What They Will Learn

 In collaboration with the Public Policy Institute at Indiana University, the study examined the efficacy and results of the program in a sample of the population to which the program is targeted.
 Results indicate that the youth program significantly increases youth’s understanding of the risks associated with prescription pain pills, the similarity between heroin and prescription pain pills, and youth’s awareness of the purpose of the overdose reversal drug naloxone.
 Read the study

 Pain Pills and Heroin are the Same Drug

 Overdose Can Happen with the 1st, 2nd, 3rd Use

 Pain Pill Misuse is as risky as Heroin

 More Likely to Get Help and Talk with Someone

 Source: 2019 Student Worksheet Data